-Magnesium stearate has been used in the manufacture of capsules and tablets for the past 70 years without any scientifically proven claims against its use.
+Magnesium Stearate has been used in the manufacture of capsules and tablets for the past 70 years without any scientifically proven claims against its use.
 It is an inactive compound that acts as a lubricant while effectively dispersing raw ingredients and preventing the gumming-up of machinery.
-The goal of this article is to continue to dispel the myths that magnesium stearate is responsible for adverse physiological events and to provide research proving that it may actually benefit human health.
+The goal of this article is to continue to dispel the myths that magnesium stearate is responsible for adverse physiological events.
+In addition, this information is to provide research proving that it may actually benefit human health.

 How Much Magnesium Stearate Is Too Much?

 As mentioned, Magnesium Stearate is a neutral ingredient with Sondergaard et al(1980) indicating that MS is non-toxic even at levels of 2,500 mg/kg of body weight per day, an estimate of 5% in the diet.1That translates into a little over 1 gram of MS per pound of body weight, per day.
 A person weighing 175 pounds could then consume 198 grams, or just over 7 ounces of MS without any adverse effect to major organs, bone marrow, and T and B immune cells.
 There is approval in the use of MS and Generally Recognized As Safe (GRAS) by the U.S. Food and Drug Administration.2

 Since MS and SA are intrinsically linked, but not necessarily synonymous with each other due to MS being twice the molecular weight, the following attempts to explain SA: